LuisMB09/vartools/README.md

 **Note:** It is required to write alpha in decimal notation, also this portfolio strategy only works for long positions.

+### `def cvar_contributions(weights, returns, alpha)`

+#### Parameters:
+- weights: An array with the weights for each asset in the portfolio.
+- returns (*pd.DataFrame*): DataFrame containing historical asset returns.
+- alpha (float): Significance level for CVaR (example: 0.05 for 95% confidence level).

+#### Returns:
+It returns an array with the individual contribution of each asset to the cvar of the portfolio.

+**Note:** It is required to write alpha in decimal notation, also this portfolio strategy only works for long positions, so the weights must add up to 1.

 ### `plot_weights(df)`

 #### Parameters